-The active/selected comment on the Active Comments pane is highlighted.
+The active/selected comment on the Comments pane is highlighted.
 In the document view, the markup that is the focus of the active/selected comment is zoomed and centered in the view (where applicable).
-For an object or area type comment, its markup area color becomes a darker shade.
-For a freehand comment markup, a bounding box is placed around it.

-To reply to a comment, select that comment in the Active Comments pane and click the button.
-Type your text in the field provided, then click the control to commit.
-To exit without replying, click the control.
+To reply to a comment, select that comment in the Comments pane, type your text in the field provided, then click the control to commit.
+To exit without replying, click .

-A comment can be edited or deleted, through the pane only, using the and controls respectively, that present once the comment is selected.
-Note that these controls will only be available for a comment that you yourself have made - you cannot edit or remove a comment made by another user.
+A comment can be edited or deleted, through the pane only.
+Select the comment in the pane, and then use the Edit or Remove commands available from the comment's menu.
+Note that these controls will only be available for a comment that you yourself have made – you cannot edit or remove a comment made by another user.
 If you edit an existing comment, type your text in the field provided, then click the control to commit.
-To exit without replying, either click the control.
+To exit without replying, either click .

 Resolving and Reopening Comments

 To resolve a comment, select it, then choose the Resolve option from the comment's menu.
 The comment will be removed from the document view and by default, dimmed in Comments pane.
 To disable the (dimmed) visibility of resolved comments in the pane, uncheck the Show resolved comments option in the menu at the top of the pane.